stormxio/athens-token/README.md

 ### Ownable

-The contract `Governance.sol` uses ownable pattern and has a function `owner()` to report the address with special privileges.
+The contract `Athens.sol` uses ownable pattern and has a function `owner()` to report the address with special privileges.
 Currently, the owner only receives all the initial supply tokens, and there are no additional functionalities associated with the ownable pattern.
 That may change in the future versions of the contract.
 The contract owner must be non-zero or the deployment will be reverted.

 ### Mint